pthoelken/lgo4j-searcher/README.md

 # Running on Linux / macOS (currently not tested)
 - Copy / Clone Repository
-- sudo chmod +x runner.v2.sh
+- sudo chmod +x runner.sh
-- sudo ./runner.v2.sh
+- sudo ./runner.sh --online

 # Log output
 The Script will parse the log output and give you the true findings only.
 The log direction is ~/log4j-log/